 Storage and Shelf Life for Homemade Low-Fat Hummus

-You can freeze your hummus and enjoy it for six to eight months.
+You can also freeze your hummus and enjoy it for six to eight months.
 As it's already blended, you shouldn't notice much change in texture after thawing it.
 Simply give it a good mixing and add a little water if it seems to be too thick after thawing.

 Variations for Low-Fat Vegan Hummus